wcj365/healthcare/Prep-Notes-OL2_Sept8 .md

 Is there universal healthcare in US? guess what there is one.

-## Alvi Toffler's The Third Wave as a framework for understanding the US Health History
+## Alvin Toffler's The Third Wave as a framework for understanding the US Health History
 https://en.wikipedia.org/wiki/The_Third_Wave_(Toffler_book)

 Textbook Page 97 Table